This is a fresh look to the Plenny Bar review, one of the best meal replacement bars in the market.

 - vs Powdermatter bars.
 Powdermatter’s are also 400kcal meal bars; ideal to be used for bigger meals.
 However, these are slightly more natural (less artificial ingredients and flavourings).
 Nutritionally, they have more protein content (up to 30g), but also more sugars, since they rely heavily on dates.
 They also offer whey based bars.

 - vs Feed.
 Bars.
 Full comparison is on the Feed. review.
 The French brand offers a bigger variety nutritionally (Sports, Light, Raw and Original) and in terms of flavours (up to 18!).
-However, most are not as tasty as the Plenny Bars in my opinion.

 - Vitaline Bars.
 These are an odd one and unlike any other.
 They are organic, and made out of unique ingredients (carrots, sweet potato…).
 They are more dry, more savoury and more complex.
 However, they can be more expensive, too.